 The faster the airplane, the higher the pitch setting that will be required to keep the engine from overspeeding at Wide Open Throttle (WOT).
 While the propeller may be structurally operated at any pitch setting from +14° through +26°, the take off RPM at WOT must meet the aircraft manufacturer's recommended limits to ensure safe flight.
 The propeller RPM should never exceed the engine manufacturers recommended maximum RPM.

 NOTE: Certain aircraft manufacturers limit the available propeller pitch range to comply with aircraft design regulations.

-18 of 19 For Rotax 912/914 Engines Rev7: 05/2021 GA-RW3B Propellers
+For Rotax 912/914 Engines Rev10: 02/2024